Ecuador

 Strengthening Market Access

-In partnerships with international buyers, small producers are connected to the European Market.
+In partnerships with national and international buyers, small producers are connected to the European Market.
 Partnerships have been established with buyers in Europe, including two coffee alliances with Germany and a cocoa alliance with Switzerland.
 These alliances help farmers access global markets while complying with deforestation-free criteria, boosting trade opportunities for coffee and cocoa organizations.

 Partners